vdaas/vald/docs/overview/data-flow.md

 ## Insert

 Users can insert a vector to Vald cluster using Insert API.
-When the insert command is processed, Vald will intelligently insert the index into the most suitable Vald Agent(s) base on the memory usage of the Vald Agent and the node.
+When the insert command is processed, Vald will intelligently insert the index into the most suitable Vald Agent(s) based on the memory usage of the Vald Agent and the node.

 To obtain the memory usage of Vald Agent and the node, Vald Discoverer is required to rank which is the most suitable agent to perform the insert request by talking with the kube-apiserver.